znsio/specmatic-gradle-plugin/README.md

 specmatic {
-  // Provide license details for any libraries that don't have license information in their POM. licenseData {
+  // Provide license details for any libraries that don't have license information in their POM.
+  // if using groovy, you may need to prefix below lines with with `it.XXX` instead licenseData {
     name = "net.researchgate:gradle-release"
     version = "3.1.0"